-Harry A. Wolfson once described medieval philosophy as a philosophy “which placed itself at the service of Scriptures” (Philo, II, p.
+Harry A. Wolfson once described medieval philosophy as one “which placed itself at the service of Scriptures” (Philo, II, p.
 439).
-From a formal aspect, a new genre was created: “From now on, a new form of exposition appears in philosophic literature, the homily on some scriptural text or the running commentary upon some scriptural books” (p.
+From a formal aspect, a new genre was created: “From now on, a new form of exposition appears in philosophic literature, the homily on some scriptural text, or the running commentary upon some scriptural books” (p.
 444).
-Joseph ibn Kaspi is a perfect illustration of this characterization of the medieval philosopher.
-He wrote some thirty works dedicated to explaining the Bible, in which philosophy served him both as a method and as a compendium of philosophical conclusions which, to his mind, the biblical author had wanted to convey to the reader.
-Some of Kaspi's works were devoted to logic and linguistics as methods suitable for biblical exegesis; others were commentaries on books of the Bible or supercommentaries, and he also wrote on theological subjects.
-Of this vast oeuvre, only some has been published; much remains in manuscript, and some works have apparently been lost.
+Joseph ibn Kaspi perfectly illustrates this characterization of the medieval philosopher.
+He wrote some thirty works dedicated to explaining the Bible, in which philosophy served as a method and a compendium of philosophical conclusions, which the biblical author wanted to convey to the reader.
+Some of Kaspi’s works were devoted to logic and linguistics as methods suitable for biblical exegesis; others were commentaries on books of the Bible, or super-commentaries and he also wrote on theological subjects.
+Of this vast work, only some has been published; much remains in manuscript form, and some has apparently been lost.

 - 1. Life

 - 3. Logic

 - Related Entries